Social-Evolution-and-Behavior/anTraX/docs/dlc.md

 Note that loading pose tracking data for a full experiment might take some time if the experiment is long.
 Consider loading a partial dataset using the `movlist` argument for initial exploration before doing a full analysis.

-Refer to the example jupyter notebook for a more elaborated example.
+Refer to the example jupyter notebook for an elaborated example.